Minnesota crosses troubling COVID-19 thresholds

 Malcolm's warning on Monday was juxtaposed with the state reporting only one COVID-19 death — the lowest single-day total since mid-April.
 That brought the state's death toll to 1,817.

-The 306 COVID-19 hospitalizations on Monday also reflected a plateauing of severe cases through much of August, but Malcolm said the state needs to act before either of these trends worsen.
+The 306 COVID-19 hospitalizations on Monday also reflected a plateauing of severe cases through much of August, but Malcolm said the state needs to act before either of these trends worsens.

 Malcolm urged people to rededicate themselves to the basics of mask-wearing, social distancing, staying home when sick and washing hands.